Home » Writing a Hook for Your Personal Statement for Medical School

 Note how I use descriptive language to communicate how the physical sensations I felt paint a picture of the scene.
 This anecdote has nothing to do with medicine.
 However, I could use this story to illustrate how I want to be like our driver: calm under pressure, a guide for others, and a source of joy and humor during an otherwise stressful time.
 As a physician, it is my responsibility to be all of those things to my patients.

-Get Feedback on Your Personal Statement Hooks
+Get Feedback on Your Personal Statement

 Ask for help.
 Every medical student, resident, and attending physician you know has written a personal statement that someone has deemed worthy enough to warrant acceptance to medical school.
-By the time you’re a resident physician, you will have written several.
+By the time you’re an attending physician, you will have written several.
 Make sure your hook (and your personal statement) captures your reader’s attention.
 Have someone experienced proofread your personal statement.
 Be selective on who you ask for advice.
 If you wouldn’t ask for advice from someone, don’t accept their criticism.
 Don’t worry if you are having trouble finding a mentor to review your application.
 Speak to us about essay editing if you are looking for some extra help!

 Extra resources